Bubblyworld/jspm/examples/browser/README.md

 # Browser
-The default environment for the CLI is the browser, which allows the users to treat JSPM as a modern importmap package manager that is capable of most of the features modern package managers bring.
+The default environment for the CLI is the browser, which allows the users to treat JSPM as a modern importmap package manager.

 ## Initialization

-If there's no html file in the directory, it is possible to create a default template html file with an empty importmap using the `inject` command.
+If there's no HTML file in the directory, it is possible to create a HTML file with an empty importmap using the `inject` command.

 ```sh
 jspm inject index.html
 ```
-which results in this html file:
+which results in this content:

 ```html
 <!DOCTYPE html>